C2SM-RCM/emiproc/joss/paper.md

 ## Temporal and vertical profiles

-To handle the temporal distribution of the emissions, `emiproc` uses the `TemporalProfile` object which are assigned to the `Inventory`.
-This object stores the temporal distribution of the emissions.
+To handle the temporal distribution of the emissions, `emiproc` uses the `TemporalProfile` object, which is assigned to the `Inventory` and stores the temporal distribution of the emissions.
-Profiles can be either defined at specific datetimes or cyclic defined at different temporal resolutions (e.g. daily, weekly, monthly).
+Profiles can be either defined at specific datetimes or can be cyclic profiles at different temporal resolutions (e.g. daily, weekly, monthly).

-Vertical distribution of the emissions is handled in a similar manner by the `VerticalProfile` object.
+The vertical distribution of the emissions is handled in a similar manner by the `VerticalProfile` object.

-These profile objects can be assigned very specifically to certain types of emissions.
-For example, it is possible to assign them to a specific category / polluant / country / gridcell.
+The temporal and vertical profile objects can be assigned very specifically to certain types of emissions.
+For example, it is possible to assign them to a specific category / pollutant / country / gridcell.

 ## Export functions

-Finally, `emiproc` contains many functions to export inventories for various air quality models.
+Finally, `emiproc` contains many functions to export inventories for various atmospheric models.
+The export produces all emission input files required by the model.
 These export functions are designed to make life of the modellers as simple as possible.

-Some transport model might require some additional data which is not given in the inventories.
-In this case, `emiproc` provides error messages which guide the user into adding the missing data.
+Some transport models might require additional data not included in the inventories.
+In this case, `emiproc` provides error messages, which guide the user into adding the missing data.

 ## Emissions generation

-Some emissions sectors are not always provided in inventories.
-For example, the human respiration is rarely provided.
-However, an emission map for this sector can be estimated based on the population density.
-For this purpose, `emiproc` provides a module that helps to calculate these emissions.
+Emission inventories do not necessarily contain all data relevant for a simulation.
+For example, human respiration contributes to emissions of CO2 but is rarely included in an inventory.
+However, an emission map for this sector can be estimated based on population density.
+For this purpose, `emiproc` provides a module that helps produce emission maps that rely on a spatial proxy (e.g. population density) and an emission factor.

-Another example is the emissions from vegetation.
-Different models can estimate the emissions from vegetation based on satellite observations. `emiproc` implements the VPRM model [@vprm].
+Another example is CO2 emissions from vegetation.
+Several different models are available that estimate the exchange of CO2 with vegetation based on satellite observations.
+`emiproc` implements the VPRM model [@vprm], which (by default) makes use of vegetation and soil moisture indices from the MODIS satellite.

 This topic is already well-developed in the bottom-up component of the HERMES model [@hermesv3_part2], as it includes a wide range of sectors and pollutants.

 In the future, we hope users will contribute by adding new emission models.

 ## Visualizing the data
-At the end of the processing, a modeller usually wants to check the output files to see if the processing was successful.
+At the end of the whole processing chain, a modeller may want to check the output files to see if the processing was successful.

 For some of the outputs, emiproc provides example plot scripts based on matplotlib.

 For regular grids, the `plot_inventory` function from the `emiproc.plots` module can be used to plot the emissions on a map.